…My first steps into understanding sensory processing differences.

 Touch (tactile processing system):

 Pyjamas, pyjamas, pyjamas!
-Wearing…or rather not wearing clothes, was a particularly important aspect of my child’s early years.
+Wearing…or rather, not wearing clothes!
+This was a particularly important aspect of my child’s early years.
 The importance of one pair of pyjamas was so great that my child would take off their clothes and hammer on the window if they were seen on the washing line.
 I was told, and initially believed, this was behavioural and a need for sameness.
 Although there was a desire for sameness, it was also because the pyjamas were soft and worn.
 I had no idea this was due to tactile sensory sensitivities at the time.
 My child did not like dressing in the morning and I believed it was because they did not like the choice, or routine.
 On all the reports from the CDC, it would use terms such as ‘demand avoidance’ and ‘obsessional’ behaviour, there was never any mention, or advice, on sensory processing differences.
-However, it is quite likely that my child’s resistance to dressing would have been partly due to the feel and touch of the clothing, albeit that controlling their environment, because of high levels of anxiety, would have played a large part in their dysregulation; not being able to understand the context, or able to express themselves verbally.
+However, it is quite likely that my child’s resistance to dressing would have been due to the feel and touch of the clothing, albeit that controlling their environment, because of high levels of anxiety, would have also played a large part in their dysregulation; not being able to understand the context, or having the ability express themselves verbally.

 The love of water meant it was always keenly sought out.
 The desire was so great that swimming pools and the sea posed great danger.
 With no sense of fear, or understanding about the depth of water, my child would run at great speed towards any water, jumping in pools and getting out of their depth.
 This caused a high level of anxiety as a parent and I tried to support their access of water safely, teaching them experientially, through safely allowing them to get out of their depth and showing them practically how armbands worked.

 Manipulating and holding small objects in both hands was something my child did for several years.
-They were able to do the most intricate of things, manipulating other objects and activities, often with two Playmobil® toys in each hand.
+They were able to do the most intricate of things, manipulating other objects and activities, often with two Playmobil® characters in each hand.
 As with many areas of sensory processing, this could have been a combination of seeking both tactile and proprioceptive feedback, alongside my child being comforted by the sameness and predictability of their favourite toys.

 At a young age, my child did not appear to acknowledge pain, heat or cold sensations in the way I would have expected, such as when they fell over, or got into a hot bath.
 It may have been in part due to their social communication differences, where they did not know, or understand, that they could share and communicate this information, nor did they seek comfort from others.
 However, in my work, this is an experience that resounds with many people supporting autistic children.
 It appears to be a reduced experience of pain, linking to tactile, proprioceptive and particularly the interoception processing systems.
 If a child experiences this lack of sensation, they may harm themselves by accident, or when dysregulated, which means they require support to ensure they keep safe.